BSc (Hons) Professional Policing

 More about the course

-This degree in Professional Policing is approved by the College of Policing and is delivered by course tutors that have experience within the criminal justice sector and Police Force.
+This degree in Professional Policing is licensed by the College of Policing and is delivered by course tutors that have experience within the criminal justice sector and police force.
 You will explore current and future challenges facing modern day policing and the criminal justice sector and study topics such as digital policing, forensic science and counter terrorism.

 You will have the chance to work with a variety of organisations to tackle crime, disorder and antisocial behaviour and those working with the most vulnerable within our society.
 This degree has a practical focus and will help develop professional skills needed for the sector such as communication, teamwork and resilience.